 - Work produced by employees of the AIP, or by current members of the judging panel, is not eligible.
 The winners from the previous year are not eligible.
 No author may receive more than three awards.

 - Works that are published online but are "print in spirit" (blog postings and news or magazine articles that contain no interactive features) should compete in the "Science Writing: Newspaper, Magazine and Online Articles" category.
 Entire websites are not eligible to compete in this category unless the website tells a cohesive story.
 Winning entries should be individual stories that contain one or more of the following elements: videos, podcasts, slideshows, and text and web design elements that are highly interactive.
 Submissions must clearly identify which elements of the site should be considered.

 To Submit an Entry

-The entry period for the 2017 awards cycle is now open.
-Entries must be submitted (or postmarked) by March 31, 2017.
+The entry period for the 2018 awards cycle is now open.
+Entries are due March 30, 2018.

 If the entry is a book or news/magazine article (print or digital):

 Each submission must include a completed entry form and nine hardcopies of the book or article (even if available online).